Make sure your dream journal is ready for writing every night.

 Your dream journaling hobby needs to be a habit.

-When it’s a hobby, it’s at its most powerful.
+When it’s a habit, it’s at its most powerful.

 Simply because we spend one-third of the day sleeping or in bed, a lot is going to happen when you climb between the sheets.
 One-third of the day, every day, adds up to a long time.

 The bedtime experience is different for everyone.

 Hobby or not, bedtime is constant.
 It’s something you have to do, a place you have to go to.
 What that means depends on the particular person, their environment, and their particular stage of life.

 For some, sleep is going to be a welcome refuge.

 For others, when everything feels busy and hectic, sleep is going to be an unfortunate distraction.